mozilla/cargo-vet/book/src/importing-audits.md

 defined in a foreign audit file exist in a private namespace and have no meaning in the local project.
 However, they can be [mapped](config.md#criteria-map) as desired to locally-defined criteria.

-## Multiple Repositories

-The `imports` directive can also be used to coordinate audits across a single organization with multiple repositories.
-There are two primary approaches:
-* Record audits in a central repository, and have each repository reference that central audit set in its `config.toml`.
-* Record audits in the repository where they're first needed, and have each repository reference each other repository.